Aura Router

 }

-For better type safety with the global context, create a types.d.ts file and augment the module by updating the GlobalContext type with your context object types.
+For better type safety with the global context, create a types.d.ts file and augment the module by updating the GlobalContext type with custom context object types.
 For more details, see Module Augmentation.

 types.d.ts